ErnstHot/TypeScript-for-Max/README.md

 ## Getting started

+Clone this repo to you `Max 8/Library` folder

-Once you have cloned this repo install it's dependencies with `npm install` you can then compile the `.ts` files in `src` to max compatible es3 javascript by running either `npm run compile` or `tsc`.
+Install it's dependencies with `npm install`.
+You can then compile the `.ts` files in `src` to max compatible es3 javascript by running either `npm run compile` or `tsc`.

 Once you have done this open the patches in `maxpatches`